What is CSA? Community Supported / Community Shared Agriculture

 Examples of what you could expect:

-July & August - garlic scapes, carrots, beets, beans, cucumbers, lettuces, cherry tomatoes, slicing tomatoes, peppers, zucchini, chard, garlic, corn
+JULY & AUG - garlic scapes, carrots, beets, beans, cucumbers, lettuces, cherry tomatoes, big tomatoes, peppers, zucchini, chard, garlic, corn

-September - carrots, beets, beans, zucchini, tomatoes, cucumbers, potatoes, cured garlic, chard, kale, lettuce, onions, culinary herbs
+SEPT - carrots, beets, beans, zucchini, tomatoes, cucumbers, potatoes, garlic, chard, kale, lettuce, onions, culinary herbs

-October - carrots, beets, winter radish, dry beans, chard, kale, new potatoes, garlic, onions, shallots, pumpkins, winter squash, cabbages, parsnip
+OCT - carrots, beets, winter radish, dry beans, chard, kale, potatoes, garlic, onions, shallots, pumpkins, winter squash, cabbages, parsnip

 We grow many familiar items, and some that may not be so familiar (e.g. heirloom varieties, unique colours etc).
 We provide a weekly newsletter with recipe ideas to help you use your vegetables.

-We don't grow a lot of bulk storage vegetables (e.g. carrots, beets, potatoes, onions) because we don't have a large enough storage facility to keep them.
+We don't grow a lot of bulk storage vegetables because we don't have a large enough storage facility to keep them.
 There are other great local farms that have the ability to grow these for you and we are happy to direct you there.
 We are working on collaboration with other local ecological farms in order to bring you a greater variety of storage crops at the end of the season.

 In 2022 we started a small orchard of perennial crops like asparagus, rhubarb, raspberries, sea buckthorn, black currants, aronia, haskaps, highbush cranberries, grapes, hardy kiwi, and tree fruits (apples, pears, plums, cherries, hazelnuts, apricot, and hardy figs).
 We look forward to offering these in coming years to our CSA members.
 We have wild saskatoons, wild plums, and chokecherries growing on the farm, and may be able to offer these to members who are interested.